-Clean cookstoves unaffordable to Bangladeshi womenJune 29th, 2012 in Health /
+Clean cookstoves unaffordable to Bangladeshi womenJune 29, 2012 in Medicine & Health / Health

 Women in rural Bangladesh prefer inexpensive, traditional stoves for cooking over modern ones despite significant health risks, according to a Yale study in the Proceedings of the National Academy of Sciences.

 A large majority of respondents94 percentbelieved that indoor smoke from the traditional stoves is harmful, but less so than polluted water (76 percent) and spoiled food (66 percent).
 Still, Bangladeshi women opted for traditional cookstove technology so they could afford basic needs.

 "Nontraditional cookstoves might be more successful if they were designed with features valued more highly by users, such as reducing operating costs even if they might not reduce environmental impact," said Mushfiq Mobarak, a co-author and associate professor of economics at the Yale School of Management.

 In most rural homes, where there is no electricity, food is cooked over an open fire using wood, agricultural residue and animal dung, known together as "biomass."
 The result is 50,000 deaths in Bangladesh a year and over 2 million worldwide.
 The release of black carbon is also a significant source of greenhouse gases.